eshasharma/x9115222/hw/code/9/README.md

 1. We ran the code only for 20 iterations .
 Running the code for a larger number of iterations may produce better statitics.
 2. We used the Hypervolume between generations to compute the graph .
 We could have used multiple other tools to calcuate the efficiency as well .
 3. We checked only for DTLZ .
-This could have been checked for multiple models.
+This could have been checked for multiple models .

 ###Future Work
 1. The code could be run for more number of iterations.